apache/opendal/docs/rfcs/0221-create-dir.md

 # Motivation

 Interoperability between OpenDAL services requires dir support.
-Object storage system will simulate dir operations via object endswith `/`.
+The object storage system will simulate dir operations with `/` via object ends.
 But we can't share the same behavior with `fs`, as `mkdir` is a separate syscall.

 So we need to unify the behavior about dir across different services.

 # Guide-level explanation

-After this proposal got merged, we will treat all path that end with `/` as a dir.
+After this proposal got merged, we will treat all paths that end with `/` as a dir.

 For example: